Cadecraft/ccpiano/README.md

 # ccpiano
-A simple piano popup extension for Chrome.
+A simple piano popup extension for Chrome--play with your keyboard!

 In order to install, please check this doc: https://docs.google.com/document/d/1JQmokOOMqgV5BFe61xBBSkH7UI06-6SHG1IeSalpvKo/edit